 Major Ronald Cartland RA, MP.
 Photograph taken before departure to France in 1940 from ‘My Brother Ronald’ by Barbara Cartland.

 There are other accounts of this ambush, that occurred at about 08.30 on 30th May, including D. R Guttery’s account in his ‘The Queen’s Own Worcestershire Hussars 1922-1956‘:

 ‘Major Cartland, with Lieuts.
 Woodward, Hutton-Squire and Freeker, and some 50 other ranks, were suddenly spotted and pinned down by enemy fire in the ditches bordering a lane about 20 miles from Cassel.
 At about 8am three tanks converged on them.
 They were cornered and with no anti-tank weapons.
 As Major Cartland rose from the ditch he was shot instantly.
 Lieut.
 Hutton-Squire was some hundred yards away from the head of the column, returning the German fire.
 When he saw the situation he called to Sergeant Prosser: “They won’t capture me,” and as he ran off into a small plantation, he was chased by a German machine-gunner.
 A burst of fire told of his sad fate.’

-Recent research by local historian Jan Daschot suggests that Cartlands’ column many have made further progress than first thought and the ambush may have taken place about 2 km to the East of Watou; the bodies subsequently being re-buried in the temporary burial ground.
+Recent research by local historian Jan Daschot suggests that the ambush of Cartlands’ column may have taken place about 2 km to the East of Watou at the intersection between the roads to Watou, Proven, Abele and St Jan-ter-Biezen.